waw-eve/seat-mumble-register-backend/README.md

 ### Configuration

-After first run, it will auto create ca.p12 and config.json file in data folder.
+After first run, it will auto create config.json file in data folder.

 Edit the config.json to change settings.